Michael Cera: 1999–2007: Child acting and breakthrough

 He had a role in the critically panned Fox pilot The Grubbs in 2002, which was never aired.
 But Cera successfully auditioned for a part in another Fox sitcom, Arrested Development.
 This began airing in November 2003 and ran for three seasons.
 The show follows the formerly wealthy and dysfunctional Bluth family, with Cera playing George Michael Bluth, the teenage son of character Michael Bluth, played by Jason Bateman.
 After three seasons, Fox canceled the series in 2006 due to low viewership, although it had received critical acclaim.
 In 2006, Cera created and starred in a parody of Impossible is Nothing, a video résumé created by Aleksey Vayner.
 Cera and his Arrested Development co-star Alia Shawkat guest-starred as a pair of college students in the teen noir drama Veronica Mars, in the episode "The Rapes of Graff" in 2006.

+2007–2013: Further success and stage debut

 Along with best friend Clark Duke, Cera wrote and starred in a series of short videos released on their website.
 Duke originated the idea, as he was enrolled at Loyola Marymount University and used their videos for his film school studies.
 In 2007, the pair signed a deal with CBS Television to write, produce, direct, and act in a short-form comedy series entitled Clark and Michael.
 The show featured guest stars such as David Cross, Andy Richter and Patton Oswalt, and was distributed via CBS's internet channel, CBS Innertube.